melkimble/shinyapps/SEANET/README.md

-You can run this demo with:
+You can run this with:
 ```
 if (!require(devtools))
   install.packages("devtools")